moonsettler/hwba/README.md

 > Code := TOTP(SecretA, SHA256, d, p, t) \
 > \
 > Device displays 6 digit Code (updates every 30 seconds)

+### HOTP vs TOTP

+Generally HOTP should be preferred when the login process can easily display a generated HOTP/A QR code.
+The main advantage of TOTP is, it can be used with a 'static' QR code that can even be printed out as part of the 2FA registration process or even stored on the Device if capabilities permit.
+The main disadvantage of TOTP is, it's theoretically replayable in a tight time interval, and also requires a synced internal clock.
+Service must make sure it will not accept 2 authentications with the same code, and should also limit the number of bad attempts considering the small entropy of the PINs.
+HOTP is more straightforward after every attempt the iterator should be increased and a new challenge QR code generated.

 ### Generate password
 Too many options here would hinder the deterministic and simple nature of this function, therefore password strenght and charset will be preset, if it is not suitable the 'Reveal password' function can be used